mrwizardwizard/GNU-Linux-Configuration/etc/default/README.md

 usbcore.authorized_default=0 can be used for systems (laptops, etc) that do not use any external usb devices (usb keyboards, usb mouses, usb storage drives, etc) or any internal usb devices, preventing rogue usbs from being authorized internally or externally. usbcore.authorized_default=2 can be used to unauthorize external usbs, but authorize internal usbs.

-You can use lockdown=confidentiality and debugfs=off for extra security, if you do not plan to tune CFS tunables or if you change the fair.c/core.c/rt.c tunables yourself.
+You can use lockdown=confidentiality and debugfs=off for extra security, if you do not plan to tune CFS tunables or if you change the fair.c/core.c/rt.c tunables.

+Set schedstats to schedstats=disable if you do not plan to tune CFS tunables or if you change the fair.c/core.c/rt.c tunables.

 You can change usbhid.mousepoll, usbhid.jspoll, usbhid.kbpoll based on millisecond values (10 = 100Hz, 8 = 125Hz, 5 = 200Hz, 4 = 250Hz, 2 = 500Hz, 1 = 1000Hz or 0 which uses your mouse, keyboard, joystick default polling rate).